 With the endless stream of tasks around the holidays, it’s easy to stick to the tried-and-true decorations of years past.
-But this year we’re putting a fresh (but fuss-free!) spin on traditional holiday style.
-We put these ideas to the test in The Studio at One Kings Lane—our very own in-house design service—transforming the space into a magical and modern spot to celebrate the season.
-To help you bring the look home, we asked our stylist Alyssa Lewis to share her tips for a home that’s merry, bright, and oh-so chic.
+But this year we asked our stylist Alyssa Lewis to share some fresh tips for a home that’s merry, bright, and oh-so chic.

 Even a few small additions can make your home feel ready for the holidays.
 Alyssa brought in cozy accents like a sheepskin rug and knit throws to warm up the relaxed blue-and-white space and give a nod to the season.

 While tinsel is fun, there’s also something to be said for decorations that highlight the natural beauty of greenery.
 “We used a garland in a bit of a nontraditional way,” Alyssa explains.
 Instead of pinning and shaping a swag of garland across the front of the console, she let it rest on top, as you would on a mantel.
 “We also used the beautiful hurricanes,” she adds.
 “You can easily create a holiday feel with the glow of pillar candles.”
 (Find the rope-wrapped console here.)

 Deck the Halls (and Even the Office)

 Some areas, such as a home office, don’t get much attention when it comes to holiday decorating, but there’s no reason the spirit of the season shouldn’t extend to your work space.
 “You can easily ‘holidize’ this space with simple hurricanes filled with pinecones or extra ornaments,” says Alyssa.
 (Find a similar round mirror here.)